 - Animal Motifs: They wear emblems of a crow on their uniforms.

 - Butt-Monkey: They die by the dozen in the webcomic, sometimes because of Crow or Becky.

-- Cast of Snowflakes: When they're not wearing masks, they have a variety faces, whether they be human or Petting Zoo People.
+- Cast of Snowflakes: When they're not wearing masks, they have a variety of faces.

 - Chest Insignia: Their boss is named Crow, so they appropriately wear emblems bearing the image of a crow on their uniforms.

 - Equal-Opportunity Evil: The webcomic shows that under their masks, the minions are very diverse in terms of both species and gender.

 - Evil Minions: They work for Crow, who is a Card-Carrying Villain.